kign/c4wa/etc/doc/language.md

 nor `static` will be _imported_ (just like a function declaration). `static` global variables are neither imported not exported.

-(Unrelated to import or export, global variable could also be `const`)
+(Unrelated to import or export, global variable could also be `const`).

 **Memory** behaviour is determined by compiler options (see [here](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md)).
 It could be imported,